Aktuelle Forschungsprojekte

 Employment and Social Differences in the Health Sector: An Institutional Perspective on a Swiss Hospital

-Investigators: Susan Thieme (Institute of Geography), Marina Richter (HES-SO Valais-Wallis) and Carole Ammann (University of Amsterdam); financed by the Foundation Homo Liberalis.
+Prof. Dr. Susan Thieme (Institute of Geography), Marina Richter (HES-SO Valais-Wallis) and Carole Ammann (Since 2023 ETH Zurich); financed by the Foundation Homo Liberalis.

 The interdisciplinary project ‘Employment and Social Differences in the Swiss Health Sector’ aims to unveil social differences in the health care labour market by analyzing the institutional logics of personnel policy within hospitals in a situation of staff shortage and under the pressure of neoliberal restructuring.
 We conduct an institutional ethnography (Smith 2005) of a Swiss acute hospital to understand the institutional logic and ruling relations that shape personnel policies in this specific place.
 This perspective is combined with a multilevel intersectional lens (Winker & Degele 2009) to capture how personnel policies are structured by categories of social difference such as gender, age, education, position and origin.